mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 DIMMERS: {
   "192.168.125.93": {
     RESISTANCE: 53,
-    RESERVED_EXCESS_PERCENT: 50,
+    EXCESS_POWER_LIMIT: 200,
   },
   "192.168.125.94": {
     RESISTANCE: 53,
-    RESERVED_EXCESS_PERCENT: 25,
+    EXCESS_POWER_LIMIT: 200,
   },
   "192.168.125.95": {
     RESISTANCE: 53,
-    RESERVED_EXCESS_PERCENT: 100,
+    EXCESS_POWER_LIMIT: 0,
   }
 }
 ```

-When you'll have 3000W of excess:

-- the first one will take up to 50% of it (1500 W), but it will only take 1000 W because of the resistance.
-So 2000 W remains.
+- the first one will take up to 200W
-- the second one 25% of the remaining (500 W)
+- the second one 200W (if some excess power is left)
-- the third one will take the remaining 1000 W
+- the third one will take the remaining power (if any left)

 ### Start / Stop Automatic Divert